NathStevo97/certifications-notes/vmware/vmware-tanzu/02_Management_Clusters/06_Creating_Management_Clusters/2 6 - Creating Management Clusters 8c073206e0314500937887bc703b61dd.md

 - Cluster API for vSphere controllers and CRDs listed in the following YAML file are deployed on the management cluster when running vSphere 6.7:
 `.tanzu/tkg/providers/infrastructure-vsphere/v0.7.7/infrastructure-components.yaml`
 - For vSphere 7 - no configuration is required as the supervisor cluster is preconfigured with Cluster API for vSphere controllers and CRDs
-- AWS and Azure’s provider deployment YAMLs are stored under the `.tanzu/tkg/providers/` folder if chosen as well
+- AWS and Azure's provider deployment YAMLs are stored under the `.tanzu/tkg/providers/` folder if chosen as well

 # Management Cluster Deployment Workflow